 Pereira, Guillermo.
 (17 August 2022).
 Removing Barriers to Energy Storage is Key to a Clean Energy Future.
 Union of Concerned Scientists.

 One of the biggest frontiers in electrical engineering today is the development and implementation of smart grid technology.
-Fueled by the global demand for greener technologies and alternative fuels, environmentally-friendly smart grid technology has the ability to stimulate stagnated economies and change the way power is delivered to electricity consumers around the world.
+Fueled by the global demand for greener technologies and alternative fuels, environmentally-friendly smart grid technology has the ability to stimulate stagnated economies.
+It can change the way utilities deliver power to electricity consumers around the world.

-Smart grid technology combines existing electrical infrastructure with digital technologies and advanced application to provide much more efficient, reliable and cost-effective energy distribution.
-It’s a merger of power systems, information technology, telecommunications, switchgear and local power generation, along with other fields.
+Smart grid technology combines existing electrical infrastructure with digital technologies and advanced applications.
+It provides much more efficient, reliable, and cost-effective energy distribution.
+It’s a merger of power systems, information technology, telecommunications, switchgear, and local power generation, along with other fields.
 As these separate technologies become merged, new safety considerations must be taken into account.

 Ever since the days of Thomas Edison, people have been concerned with the safety of electrical devices.
 As innovative technologies and new opportunities and safety issues arise, the National Electrical Safety Code® (NESC®) evolves to address any and all concerns.

-As plug-in hybrid electric vehicles (PHEVs) and full electric vehicles (EVs) replace gasoline-only burning vehicles, public parking lots will need to be equipped with outdoor charging stations, including pay-for-use charging stations.
-These stations will integrate technologies such as electrical metering, switching, information technology, telecommunications and currency handling technology.
+As plug-in hybrid electric vehicles (PHEVs) and full electric vehicles (EVs) replace gasoline-only burning vehicles, public parking lots will need to be equipped with outdoor charging stations.
+This includes pay-for-use charging stations.
+These stations will integrate technologies such as electrical metering, switching, information technology, telecommunications, and currency handling technology.

-Safety comes into play in making the charging station terminals safe for unskilled drivers to use, guarding against intentional access to hazardous voltages, as well as in protecting communication circuits.
-This may mean putting telecommunication protectors at each end of a campus-run communication conductor where an exposure to lightning or to accidental contact with electric power conductors exists.
+Safety comes into play in making the charging station terminals safe for unskilled drivers to use.
+It also involves guarding against intentional access to hazardous voltages, as well as protecting communication circuits.
+This may mean putting telecommunication protectors at each end of a campus-run communication conductor, where an exposure to lightning or accidental contact with electric power conductors exists.

 Vehicle charging stations are just one example of how advances in technology lead to NESC updates.